vpro/scenario-editor/README.md

 `/server` contents can now be uploaded to the production server.

 The editor can be build with `grunt build` and the resulting `/grunt/build` folder can be uploaded to the production server.
+Before uploading set the password in app/login.php to the password as described in the VPRO wiki

 ### note on writing files on our production server
 Because PHP isn't allowed to write files on our production server the